-Today I bring you a recipe that pays homage to spices: a most tasty lamb curry that will fill the house with aromas that will whet the appetite of the whole family and will make you enjoy yourself at the table.
+Today I bring you a recipe that pays homage to spices: a very tasty lamb curry, that will fill the house with aromas that will whet the appetite of the whole family and make you enjoy the table to the fullest.

-This lamb curry is ideal to cook over low heat.
-You will die of desire to dip bread, so I also leave you the recipe for homemade naan bread .
-You will see how easy it is to do!
+This lamb curry is ideal to cook slowly.
+You'll be dying to soak up the sauce with bread, so I also leave you the recipe for homemade naan bread.
+You'll see how easy it is to make!

-I recommend making the recipe in a cocotte-type iron casserole , but it is also ideal to prepare it in an iron tajine : it will favor the mixture of flavors and you already know that the tajine is the ideal utensil for aromatic recipes that require a long chup chup .
+I recommend making the recipe in a iron Shallow Casserole, casserole-style, but it is also ideal to prepare it in an iron tajine: it will favor the blending of flavors and you know that the tajine is the ideal utensil for aromatic recipes that require long, gentle simmering.

-Le Creuset bowl glasses and Le Creuset low casserole cocotte
+Le Creuset bowl-style glasses and low casserole, Le Creuset Shallow Casserole type

 Ingredients